Gerald Warner Brace: Career

 He began his career as an instructor and professor of English and of creative writing teaching briefly at Williams College, and later at Dartmouth College and Mount Holyoke College.
 He has spent most of his teaching career at Boston University where the creative writing program still awards a prize in his name.

 It was said of him that as a sailor he was as skilled as any lobsterman who shared Penobscot Bay.
 Laconic in his ways, he woke early to write, to shape words that spoke his sense of what Maine stood for against the ebbing of old New England.

 His college years at Amherst served to confirm his strong and romantic attachment to the traditions of New England.
-He always looked for the old ways, the remnants of the past in action ... and though he knew life and the world were harsh and often tragic, he had a conviction that old New England had once discovered a classic serenity that could still be perceived.
+He always looked for the old ways, the remnants of the past in action ... and though he knew life and the world were harsh and often tragic, he had a conviction that old New England had once discovered a classic serenity that could still be perceived. he died in Blue Hill Maine on July 20 1978 at 76.